trapexit/armsdt-decomp/docs/ARM_DUI0041C_Reference_Guide_-_ARM_Object_Format.md

 └──┴──┴──┴──┴──┴──┴──┴───────────────────────────┘
 ```

-**Offset** — byte offset in the preceding area of the subject field to be relocated.
+**Offset**: byte offset in the preceding area of the subject field to be relocated.

 **SID (bits 0–23):** Depends on the A bit (bit 27):